thma/WhyHaskellMatters/README.md

 data Tree a = Leaf a | Node (Tree a) (Tree a) deriving (Show, Functor)
 ```

 ---
 ---

-This is my scrap book (don't look at it)
+This is my zettelkasten (don't look at it)

 type classes